Nadazeineedin/4DOF-Robotics-AROM-KIT/README.md

 ## 📢 Connect

-If you found this project helpful, don’t forget to like, comment, and subscribe on YouTube!
+If you found this project helpful, don’t forget to like, comment, and subscribe on [YouTube](https://youtube.com/shorts/wb3r6qS_1Ko?feature=share)!

-📸 Follow me on Instagram for more robotics content: @nada_robotics Have questions?
+📸 Follow me on Instagram for more robotics content: [@nada_robotics](https://instagram.com/nada_robotics)
+Have questions?
 Feel free to DM or comment—I'm always excited to see your builds!

+---